vrnkk/Tennis-Challenge-/README.md

 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 # Description for implementation
+Eather you use the udacity workspace to train the model.
+Or you can setup your environment descriped like [here](https://github.com/udacity/deep-reinforcement-learning#dependencies).

 You can download your own environment and start implementing.
 At Udacity you also can use a provided workspace within the nanodegree setup.
 Usually I choose for this possibility.

 First you get started with the Tennis.iypnb to train your own agent.